Kaspersky ASAP Express Project

 • Cryptocurrency Security

-The platform is multilingual and currently available in 8 languages: English, German, French, Italian, Spanish, Arabic, Portuguese (Brazilian) and Chinese (and this list continues to grow).
+The platform is multilingual and currently available in 15 languages: English, German, French, Italian, Spanish (European & Mexican), Arabic, Portuguese (Brazilian), Romanian, Dutch, Greek, Turkish, Serbian and Chinese (traditional and simplified) — and this list continues to grow.
 Platform localizations take into account the cultural nuances of each region, so the content isn’t a word-for-word translation, it’s a full adaptation that also includes text and images.

 Each topic is an interactive block with integrated animation, flexile platform elements, test tasks, and so on.
 In addition to lessons, the platform includes final tests that the user must pass after completing the topic.